DHRI-Curriculum/Data-and-Ethics/sections/stages.md

 * .txt

 * .r

+### Discussion: Processed/Transformed
+How do you decide the formats to store your data when you transition from 'raw' to 'processed/transformed' data?
+What are some of your considerations?

 ## Tidy Data
 There are guidelines to the processing of data, sometimes referred to as **Tidy Data**.<sup>1</sup> One manifestation of these rules: